vi/websocat/README.md

 Limitations
 ---

 * Current version of Websocat don't receive notification about closed sockets.
-This makes serving without `-E` or `-u` options or in backpressure scenarious prone to socket leak.
+This makes serving without `-E` or `-u` options or in backpressure scenarios prone to socket leak.

 Building from source code
 ---